NingannaG/security-Alarm/README.md

 #### 1. Random Sensor Data Generation

-The backend system generates sensor data every 5 seconds for random tower with the following parameters:
+The IOT service generates and post sensor data to backend server every X seconds for random tower with the following parameters:

 ```
-Tower ID
+Tower Number
 Tower Location (Latitude and Longitude)
 Tower Temperature (in Celsius)
 Power Source (DG/Electric)
 Fuel Status (in liters)
 City
 Time (in Date)
-Anomaly Present (in true/false)
-Anomaly Type (-/1/2/3)
 ```

 #### 2. Anomaly Detection